Remote-Stream/psyber/README.md

      - EDrums
      - Sampler

+## Visual libraries
+     - 3D Raymarching
+     - Hydra
+     - P5.js

 ## Use online samples with Sampler instrument
 ```
 - Use a direct link to your sample as a parameter: Sampler('https://somewebsite.come/awesomesample.wav')

-- Use any sound from [Freesound.org]('https://freesound.org/') library by ID:
+- Use any sound from freesound.org library by ID:
      Freesound(4048)

 - Download samples by query: